Fading Memories

 Fading Memories aka Wiped-Out Footprints (Las huellas borradas) is a 1999 Spanish-Argentine drama film directed by Enrique Gabriel which stars Federico Luppi, Mercedes Sampietro, Elena Anaya, and Héctor Alterio.

 Plot

 The plot concerns about the return to the Leonese village of Higueras of Manuel Perea (an emigrant to Argentina), seeking to rekindle with Virginia, her former love interest as well as widowed sister-in-law.
 Upon his arrival he meets the plight of desperation of the folks, as the construction of a new reservoir is going to drown the village for good.

 Cast

 Production

 The screenplay was penned by Enrique Gabriel alongside Lucía Lipschutz.
 The film is a Spanish-Argentine co-production by Trastorno Films, Alta Films, and Sinfonía Otoñal.
 It was shot in Olleros de Pisuerga, province of Palencia.

 Release

 The film was presented at the 2nd Málaga Film Festival, screened in competition on 3 June 1999.
 It was theatrically released in Spain on 19 November 1999.
-It was theatrically released in Argentina in 17 February 2000.
+It was theatrically released in Argentina on 17 February 2000.